pmahnke/mahnke-cocktails/recipe/chartreuse_whipped_cream.md

 stars: 5
 base_spirits: "Green Chartreuse, Heavy Cream, Powdered Sugar"
 youtube: kRPWDOCVByk
+description: "Chartreuse whipped cream is a delightful topping for cocktails and desserts.
+It adds a touch of herbal sweetness and a beautiful green color."
 excerpt: |
   Chartreuse whipped cream is a delightful topping for cocktails and desserts.
 It adds a touch of herbal sweetness and a beautiful green color.
 ---